-Class is Fridays from 10:00-5:00 PM, with occasional extensions of 9:00am to 7:00 PM.
+Class is Fridays from 9:00am-4:00 PM, with occasional 10:00am-5:00pm or later.
 There are also two mandatory three day weekend trips during the term.
-The tentative course schedule is detailed on the attached pages.
 The schedule is subject to change due to weather conditions (rain/snow etc) and availability of resources and student schedules.
 Students should come to every class prepared to be outdoors rain or shine.
 The course fee includes equipment, transportation, permits or trail fees.
 Students are responsible for purchasing their food and winter clothing.
 Previous camping experience is beneficial, but not necessary.
 Mandatory weekend class sessions are required for the university credit.